DrompiX/ir_hw2/README.md

-# Information Retrieval homework 2
+# Document summarization & query expansion - Information Retrieval homework 2, Innopolis University

 How to run the code?